 Today’s blog post comes from the talented hands of my good friend Tom.
 He is an author, gamer, spinner of tails and all round gent.
-In this post he will be enlightening us on how it’s sometimes necessary to come down hard on players making downright stupid decisions to maintain the logical coherency of your world.
-As always please Re-tweet, Re-blog, favorite and share.
+In this post, he will be enlightening us on how it’s sometimes necessary to come down hard on players making downright stupid decisions to maintain the logical coherency of your world.
+As always please Re-tweet, Re-blog, favourite and share.

 Me: In the vampire’s sanctum you see an ornate fountain, with lifelike stone-sculpted figures of leering demons.
 From their mouths pour steady streams of dark, thick, viscous fluid.
 You can already tell that…

 Me: Uh… well, you can tell immediately that it’s not water

 James: I’m a dwarf, I can drink anything.

 Me: But, your mage companion notices that the liquid in the fountain is giving off a palpable aura of evil.

 James: Dwarves have strong stomachs and are resistant to dark magic.
 Krazak drinks from the fountain.